 In spite of the name, I am told that you do not have to be young to stay at a youth hostel.
 Apparently the remit of the YHA is aimed at people of all ages.

 There is no such thing as a “typical” hostel which is why they can be such a pleasure to stay in.

-Hiking can become an expensive hobby by the time you have spent money assembling your kit, paid high season B&B prices & parted with more cash for somebody to courier your kit for you.
-I was told by many outdoor people that camping was the answer, and to some extent it is.
+Hiking can become an expensive hobby by the time you have spent money buying your kit, paid high season B&B prices & employed a courier in some cases.
+I was told by many hikers that camping was the answer, and to some extent it is.
 Keeping open the option to camp will mean that you are never stuck for somewhere to stay.

 Some routes and areas are more generously appointed with hostels and bunkhouses than others.
 The Pennine Way and the Lake District for example, because of their popularity, are very well provided with excellent places, but Northumberland has very few.